dogweather/forkful/content/en/google-apps-script/numbers/working-with-complex-numbers.md

   \ in\u2026"
 lastmod: '2024-03-13T22:44:59.664457-06:00'
 model: gpt-4-0125-preview
-summary: "Complex numbers, represented as a combination of real and imaginary units\
+summary: Complex numbers, represented as a combination of real and imaginary units (e.
-  \ (e.g., 3 + 4i), are fundamental in various computational problems, especially\
-  \ in\u2026"
 title: Working with complex numbers
 weight: 14
 ---